freedom-signal/wordpress-base/README.md

 This website is built off of the WordPress 12-factor base: fully managed using Composer and configured using environment variables.
 The theme for this website lives at [seattleagainstslavery/seattleagainstslavery](https://github.com/seattleagainstslavery/seattleagainstslavery)

-## General Concepts and Considerations
+# General Concepts and Considerations

+ **Automatic updates for WordPress or plugins, and theme editing, are disabled intentionally.
+What you deploy is what gets executed, which makes setups simple to deploy, and, most importantly, reproducible.
+By requiring that all changes to the site be made in code in the repository here, we prevent the live version of the site from becoming out of sync with our version controlled codebase.
+Practically speaking, this means that new plugins or Wordpress updates must be made via code updates to this repository, not through the Wordpress admin.**

+We use the tool Composer to manage our dependencies and control installation behavior.
+See the `composer.json` file as an example.
+You will see a list of required dependencies as wewll as a `scripts` section that defines the wordpress install along with plugin management.

 The WordPress installation is fully contained in top-level `wordpress` and `wp-content` directories upon `composer install`.
 A `wp-config.php` resides in the root of the project, and uses several different environment variables to control behavior.

-Locally bundled custom themes and plugins from top-level `themes` and `plugins` directories can be referenced for inclusion via `composer.json` and will be linked into `wp-content`.

-Automatic updates for WordPress or plugins, and theme editing, are disabled intentionally.
-What you deploy is what gets executed, which makes setups simple to deploy, and, most importantly, reproducible.
-See further below for information on how to update WordPress versions.

 [WP-CLI](http://wp-cli.org) is used for easier (or automated) handling of tasks such as enabling plugins or storing configuration options.
 After a deploy, a set of pre-configured [Composer scripts](https://getcomposer.org/doc/articles/scripts.md) can run several administrative functions using WP-CLI, such as initially configuring the blog, and enabling plugins (this happens either automatically when using a Heroku button deploy, or manually).
 This means that the installation of plugins and their configuration can be part of your version controlled code, so you can easily re-create a blog installation without any manual steps that need separate documentation.

 The configuration file is kept as generic as possible; on Heroku, add-ons [JawsDB](https://elements.heroku.com/addons/jawsdb) (for MySQL), [Bucketeer](https://elements.heroku.com/addons/bucketeer) (for S3 storage), and [SendGrid](https://elements.heroku.com/addons/sendgrid) (for E-Mails) are used.

-The assumption is that this installation runs behind a load balancer whose `X-Forwarded-Proto` header value can be trusted; it is used to determine whether the request protocol is HTTPS or not.

-HTTPS is forced for Login and Admin functions. `WP_DEBUG` is on; errors do not get displayed, but should get logged to PHP's default error log, accessible e.g. using `heroku logs`.
+HTTPS is forced for Login and Admin functions, except for local development. `WP_DEBUG` is on; errors do not get displayed, but should get logged to PHP's default error log, accessible e.g. using `heroku logs`.

 ## Automatic Deploys

 This repository is connected to a Heroku pipeline.
-Any commits to the master branch will automatically deploy to the staging app in the pipeline.
+Any commits to the master branch on GitHub will automatically deploy to the staging app in the pipeline.

 ```
-$ git push heroku master
+$ git push origin master
 ```

 ## Installing a new Plugin or Theme